 We derive our revenue from the sale and license of our products and intellectual property.
 Consistent with our strategy, we currently define our revenue sources into three categories, which includes (1) a one-time sale or reimbursement of our manufactured equipment; (2) a negotiated recurring licensing fee for our table game content; and (3) a recurring licensing fee associated with the performance of our electronic table game platform.
 When we license a table game without electronic enhancements, we generally sell the associated products and negotiate a month-to-month license fee for the game content.
-When we license a table game with electronic enhancements, such as our Bonus Jackpot System, we generally sell the associated products, negotiate a month-to-month license fee for the game content, negotiate a month-to-month license fee for the products of our system such as a fee per each wager placed.
-We anticipate we will receive additional revenue from two additional categories beginning later in 2009.
+When we license a table game with electronic enhancements, such as our Bonus Jackpot System, we generally sell the associated products, negotiate a month-to-month license fee for the game content, and collect an additional recurring fee associated with the performance of our system such as a fee per each wager placed.
+We anticipate we will receive additional revenue from new products beginning later in 2009.